ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

 #### For the addition of new fields or changing data

  1. Add a new field to ensure it's non-mandatory.
- 2. Change the server code to write in a new field and read from both the new and old fields.
+ 2. Change the server code to write in a new field and read from the new and old fields.
  3. Move data from the old field to a new field.
- 4. Change the server code to only use new fields and not old fields
+ 4. Change the server code only to use new fields and not old fields
  5. Once ensured, remove the old field.

 ## Automated Testing for Backward Compatibility